-Polypeptides are chains of amino acids used in anti-aging skincare.
 Peptides can be derived from animals or plants.
-Plus, they could also be synthetical.
+Plus, they could also be synthetic.
 Therefore, polypeptides can be both, vegan and non-vegan.
+Polypeptides are chains of amino acids used commonly in anti-aging skincare.

 What Are Polypeptides?